 There are three main ways to save your money through a bank; checking accounts, savings accounts, and certificate of deposits.
-You can also visit Cash Course's article Banking Your Money.
+Learn more about banking with Cash Course: Your Real-Life Money Guide.

 Checking Accounts can be charged using Checks, Debit Cards, or ATMs and are a good place to store money you plan to spend.